Govt brings new 'BH' registration series for personal vehicles to ensure seamless transfer across states | Business

 To ensure seamless transfer of personal vehicles across states, the road transport ministry has come up with a new registration mark for new vehicles - Bharat Series (BH-series).

+In case, where the vehicle bears BH-series registration mark, the motor vehicle tax shall be levied electronically.

+The new rules also called Central Motor Vehicles (Twentieth Amendment) Rules, 2021, shall come into force with effect from September 15, 2021.
+The registration mark for BH-series vehicle will be generated randomly through the portal.

-Currently, a person is allowed to keep the vehicle for a maximum of 12 months in any state other than the state where it is registered.
-The owners have to get such vehicles re-registered before the expiry of 12 months.
+Currently, a person is allowed to keep vehicle for a maximum of 12 months in any state other than the state where it is registered.
+The owners has to get such vehicles re-registered before the expiry of 12 months.
+At present, a passenger vehicle owner for re-registration of vehicle has to take no objection certificate from the parent state for assignment of a new registration mark in another state.

-The new rule aims to centralize the system of re-registration of vehicles when relocating between states is an easier process.
+Also, the assignment of new registration mark is done after the road tax on prorata basis is paid in the new state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)